 TTB facilitates growth in the U.S. economy by ensuring that only qualified applicants enter business as an alcohol producer, wholesaler, or importer, or as a tobacco products manufacturer, importer, or exporter.
 The FAA Act includes provisions that require a permit for alcohol beverage producers, importers, or wholesalers; the IRC includes similar permitting requirements for tobacco manufacturers, importers, and export warehouses, as well as some alcohol industry members.
-The number of applicants filing for an original permit or registration with TTB has grown 25 percent between fiscal years 2011 and 2015.
-Today, the Bureau regulates more than 76,000 industry members.
+Each year, TTB receives more than 8,000 applications for an original permit or registration.
+Today, the Bureau regulates more than 82,000 industry members.

 Under its statutory authority, TTB evaluates applications prior to issuing a permit to ensure that only qualified persons operate within the TTB-regulated industries.
-Through this process and other activities under its Permits and Business Assurance Program, TTB prevents prohibited persons from commencing operations and potentially diverting products from legitimate commercial channels to fund illicit activity.
-Given the substantial tax revenue associated with the commodities TTB regulates, this activity plays an important role in protecting federal revenues.
+Through this process and other activities under its Permits and Business Assurance Program, TTB protects federal revenues by preventing prohibited persons from commencing operations and potentially diverting products from legitimate commercial channels to fund illicit activity.